 * DoNotDoThisCoolThing: Hotly debated.
 The author of the original book accuses the film of this, and some do side with him, but a huge number of people consider the movie to be the final, ultimate proof there is no glamour in war here, they say, merely suffering, misery, missed opportunities [[spoiler:and heartwrenching slaughter at the end]].

 * HilariousInHindsight: The Captain says that the crew at the cabaret belong to Merkel's boat.

 * MemeticMutation: An officer running through the corridor of a sub will inevitably mimic this film.

 * NightmareFuel: This movie can do a pretty good job of making people never, ever want to set foot on a submarine.
 Ever.
 The whole situation is basically this in-character for Werner, to boot.

 ** One particular incident is this ''in-character'' for many of the characters; when U-96 surfaces to behold its handiwork in torpedoing a tanker, they get to see many of the crew on fire and leaping into the sea, where they are guaranteed to drown, and U-96 is under orders not to render any aid (with all the burning petrol it's questionable if they could have gotten close enough to do so anyway - and they didn't have really any extra room or provisions to spare at that).
+They eventually watch the sea surface fire engulf the survivors and burn them alive.
 This shakes many of the crew deeply, even though they had intended to revel in their success.